 The Texas Nonresidential Construction Coincident Index, which measures current construction activity, indicates growth.
 However, the Texas Nonresidential Construction Leading Indicator, which measures potential future construction activity, suggests growth may slow going forward due to a decline in construction values even though commercial loans register growth as interest rates have fallen (see Figures 1-5).

 The outlook for the rest of 2019 appears to be positive for the major Texas MSAs due to the strength of the U.S. and Texas economies.
 Interest rates should continue to remain low as inflation pressure remains subdued combined with low future growth expectations.
 On the negative side, a declining trade environment and a slowing world economy are the greatest headwinds to the Texas economy, challenging some of the state's most productive industries like oil and manufacturing.
 The U.S. economy is already showing signs of slowing in 2019 to its expected growth potential of around 2 percent.

-Austin's overall economic activity moderated in 1Q2019 even as job growth continued its upward trend and wage growth rose.
-Employment continued to climb in Dallas-Fort Worth (DFW) with the services sector leading job growth.
-In Houston, the overall outlook remains positive, supported by higher oil prices and a strong U.S. economy, although at a slower pace than during the oil boom.
-San Antonio's job growth improved in 1Q2019, after slowing at the end of 2018.
+Austin's overall economic activity improved in 2Q2019 from the first quarter as job growth continued its upward trend, and the unemployment rate continued to fall.
+Employment continued to climb in Dallas-Fort Worth (DFW) with both the goods and services sectors registering strong job growth.
+In Houston, the overall outlook remains positive, supported by a strong U.S. economy, although less so than during the oil boom.
+San Antonio's job growth continued strong in 2Q2019.

 Previous reports available: